Growtika

 app 6,500 12,000 1.8:1 X

-Look at the X wins list.
-Every term is either a URL-bar action (login, .com, app, account), a financial instrument (stock), or an infrastructure query (api pricing).
+Look at the X wins list again.
+Every single one is either a URL-bar action (login, .com, app, account), a financial instrument (stock), or an infrastructure query (api pricing).
 Not one of them is how people describe what they do on the platform.

 Where Each Name Wins